Contributing

 code .

-# (clean, build, run tests, update docs, do some sanity checks, ...)
+# Run pre-commit tasks (clean, build, tests, update docs, etc.)

-npm run pre-commit
+npm run all:pre-commit

 The recommended IDE for this project is Visual Studio Code, but any other IDEs with support for TypeScript and NPM will do.
 Make sure to configure the IDE to respect the Code Style settings.